wrenhsieh18/pet-life/README.md

 # Created by
 Jenhsiang Hsieh & Amber Ridgeway
-<p>Both Jenhsiang and Amber were involved in this collaborative project.
-After 6/14/22, Jenhsiang forked this projectto his repository to keep developing this application.</p>
+<p>Both Jenhsiang, aka Wren, and Amber were involved in this collaborative project.
+After 6/14/22, Wren forked this project to his repository to keep developing this application.</p>